Puslapio vaizdai

 FAR and away the most important fruit of Luther's stay at the Wartburg was his translation of the New Testament, begun at Melanchthon's solicitation in December, and completed in less than three months.
 After a careful revision it was

 hurried through the press, and in September appeared in its first edition in a large folio volume embellished with many woodcuts.
-It was soon followed by a translation of successive books of the Old Testament, until, in 1534, the whole Bible was issued together. issued together.
-Even then Luther did
+It was soon followed by a translation of successive books of the Old Testament, until, in 1534, the whole Bible was issued together.
+Even then Luther did not stop, but went on revising and improving until his death, and no fewer than ten editions of the complete work were published during his lifetime.

 He was not the first to put the Scriptures into the German language.
 Vernacular translations were very common and had a wide circulation among the people.
 During the previous half-century, eighteen German editions of the whole Bible had been published, and some of Luther's own acquaintances were engaged in the task of translating before he began.
-Writing to his friend Lang, who had recently issued a German version of the Gospel of Matthew, he urged him to go on with the work, and expressed the wish that every town might have its own translator, that the Bible might be the better understood by the people.
+Writing to his friend Lang, who had recently issued. a German version of the Gospel of Matthew, he urged him to go on with the work, and expressed the wish that every town might have its own translator, that the Bible might be the better understood by the people.

 That he had many predecessors diminishes in no degree the importance of Luther's work.
 Though his was not the first German Bible, it soon won its way to general favor and crowded all others out of